wazuh/wazuh-documentation/source/amazon/services/supported-services/trusted-advisor.rst

       :align: center
       :width: 100%

 #.
-Leave both ``Transform`` and ``convert records`` options disabled:
+Leave both ``Data transformation`` and ``Record format conversion`` options disabled:

     .. thumbnail:: ../../../images/aws/trusted-kinesis-4.png
       :align: center
       :width: 100%

 #.
 Select the desired S3 bucket as the destination.
-It if possible to specify a custom prefix to alter the path where AWS store the logs.
+It is possible to specify a custom prefix to alter the path where AWS store the logs.
 AWS Firehose creates a file structure ``YYYY/MM/DD/HH``, if a prefix is used the created file structure would be ``prefix-name/YYYY/MM/DD/HH``.
 If a prefix is used it must be specified under the Wazuh Bucket configuration:

     .. thumbnail:: ../../../images/aws/trusted-kinesis-5.png
       :align: center